xiaohe27/PrologInOcaml/README.md

 ##play_all.exe:
-Play_all.exe uses backtracking algorithm to gather all the results.
+Play_all.exe uses backtracking algorithm to gather all the results, and it is the application which we mainly tested.
+It is an interactive interpreter, and users can interact with it in the similar way as they do for running play.exe.
 If multiple results available, users can input a ';' followed by a '\n' (enter key), then the next result will be provided if there exists some.